-As at April 30, 2019, the Company has not generated any revenues from operations had started and has a deficit of \$13,347,494 (July 31, 2018 - \$13,179,595).
+As at October 31, 2019, the Company has not generated any revenues from operations and has a deficit of \$13,610,638 (July 31, 2019 - \$13,525,372).
 The Company is actively seeking additional sources of financing.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
-Management is aware, in making its assessment, of uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern that these uncertainties are material and, therefore, that it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+Management is aware, in making its assessment, of uncertainties related to events or conditions that may cast significant doubt upon its ability to continue as a going concern that these uncertainties are material and, therefore, that it may be unable to realize its assets and discharge its liabilities in the normal course of business.